Analysis | NFL draft grades for every team: 49ers get an A, Packers earn a D

 Detroit Lions: B

-The Lions had four picks in the first three rounds and did reasonably well with them.
-Taking CB Jeff Okudah third overall was a solid move, especially after the trade of standout CB Darius Slay earlier in the offseason.
-Still, finding a way to trade down and add picks would have been even more desirable and the Lions, whether it was their fault or not, didn’t make it happen.
-D’Andre Swift was regarded by many as the top available RB but it remains debatable whether it’s wise to devote even a high second-round choice to a running back in today’s NFL.
+The Lions had four picks in the first three rounds and did reasonably well.
+Taking CB Jeff Okudah third overall was a solid move, especially after they traded standout CB Darius Slay in March.
+Still, finding a way to trade down and add picks would have been even more desirable, and the Lions didn’t make it happen.
+Many regarded D’Andre Swift as the top running back, but it remains debatable whether it’s wise to devote even a high second-round choice to a running back in today’s NFL.

 Green Bay Packers: D

 Yes, Aaron Rodgers is 36, one year older than Brett Favre was when the Packers drafted Rodgers in 2005.
-And yes, the decision to draft Rodgers worked out just fine for the Packers, even if it led to Favre’s unceremonious exit from Green Bay.
-But that doesn’t make the trade up to take Jordan Love 26th overall in this draft the right move.
+And yes, the decision to draft Rodgers worked out just fine, even if it led to Favre’s unceremonious exit from Green Bay.
+But that doesn’t make the trade up to take Jordan Love at No. 26 the right move.
 Rodgers remains highly productive and has four years left on his contract.
-The Packers reached last season’s NFC title game.
-Perhaps they would be ready to take the next step if the first-round choice had been devoted to a top WR.
-Love is a very intriguing QB prospect.
-But he’ll do little to nothing in the next few years to help the Packers reach another Super Bowl as Rodgers’s career winds down.
+The Packers reached last season’s NFC championship game.
+Perhaps they would be ready to take the next step if the first-round choice had been devoted to a top wide receiver.
+Love is an intriguing quarterback prospect, but he will do little to nothing in the next few years to help the Packers reach another Super Bowl as Rodgers’s career winds down.

 Minnesota Vikings: B+

-The Vikings clearly believe in quantity, stockpiling third-day picks and ending up with an immense draft class.
-That’s a bit unwieldy for roster management, and perhaps they should have traded up a few times in a more targeted approach.
-Even so, it’s easy to like what they did early in the draft, using their first-rounders on WR Justin Jefferson and CB Jeff Gladney and getting T Ezra Cleveland in the second round rather than trading for the Redskins’ Trent Williams.
+The Vikings clearly believe in quantity, stockpiling third-day picks and ending up with an immense draft class of 15 players.
+That’s a bit unwieldy for roster management, and perhaps they should have traded up a few times.
+Even so, it’s easy to like what they did early, using their first-round picks on WR Justin Jefferson and CB Jeff Gladney, then getting T Ezra Cleveland in the second round rather than trading for Williams.

 NFC South